dair-ai/pe-for-llms/exercises/exercise-2.md

 Write a story about a dog that can fly and has magical powers.
 ```

-4) Try to design a prompt that forces the model to check for factuality (e.g., finding a quote/source) before answering the following question.
-Just assume for now that most questions for this application are about Formula 1.
+4) Try to design a prompt that forces the model to check for explanation or justification (e.g., finding a quote/source) before answering the following question.
+You can assume that most questions for this application are about Formula 1.

 ```
 Are Formula 1 drivers allowed to teleport themselves after 5 laps?